MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/ns-ddraw-_ddcaps_dx5.md

 Supports geometric transformations (or warps) for overlay sprites.
 Transformations are not currently supported for explicitly displayed overlay surfaces (those displayed with calls to <a href="https://msdn.microsoft.com/8706c6ca-cd17-490a-8ff9-9470a7d7a150">IDirectDrawSurface7::UpdateOverlay</a>).

-##### - dwFXAlphaCaps.DDFXALPHACAPS_BLTALPHAEDGEBLEND

-Supports alpha blending around the edge of a source color-keyed surface.
-Used for bitblt operations.

-##### - dwFXAlphaCaps.DDFXALPHACAPS_BLTALPHAPIXELS

-Supports alpha information in pixel format.
-The bit depth of alpha information in the pixel format can be 1, 2, 4, or 8.
-The alpha value becomes more opaque as the alpha value increases.
-Regardless of the depth of the alpha information, 0 is always the fully transparent value.
-Used for bitblt operations.

-##### - dwFXAlphaCaps.DDFXALPHACAPS_BLTALPHAPIXELSNEG

-Supports alpha information in pixel format.
-The bit depth of alpha information in the pixel format can be 1, 2, 4, or 8.
-The alpha value becomes more transparent as the alpha value increases.
-Regardless of the depth of the alpha information, 0 is always the fully opaque value.
-This flag can be used only if DDCAPS_ALPHA is set.
-Used for bitblt operations.

-##### - dwFXAlphaCaps.DDFXALPHACAPS_BLTALPHASURFACES

-Supports alpha-only surfaces.
-The bit depth of an alpha-only surface can be 1, 2, 4, or 8.
-The alpha value becomes more opaque as the alpha value increases.
-Regardless of the depth of the alpha information, 0 is always the fully transparent value.
-Used for bitblt operations.

-##### - dwFXAlphaCaps.DDFXALPHACAPS_BLTALPHASURFACESNEG

-Indicates that the alpha channel becomes more transparent as the alpha value increases.
-The depth of the alpha channel-data can be 1, 2, 4, or 8.
-Regardless of the depth of the alpha information, 0 is always the fully opaque value.
-This flag can be set only if DDCAPS_ALPHA has been set.
-Used for bitblt operations.

-##### - dwFXAlphaCaps.DDFXALPHACAPS_OVERLAYALPHAEDGEBLEND

-Supports alpha blending around the edge of a source color-keyed surface.
-Used for overlays.

-##### - dwFXAlphaCaps.DDFXALPHACAPS_OVERLAYALPHAPIXELS

-Supports alpha information in pixel format.
-The bit depth of alpha information in pixel format can be 1, 2, 4, or 8.
-The alpha value becomes more opaque as the alpha value increases.
-Regardless of the depth of the alpha information, 0 is always the fully transparent value.
-Used for overlays.

-##### - dwFXAlphaCaps.DDFXALPHACAPS_OVERLAYALPHAPIXELSNEG

-Supports alpha information in pixel format.
-The bit depth of alpha information in pixel format can be 1, 2, 4, or 8.
-The alpha value becomes more transparent as the alpha value increases.
-Regardless of the depth of the alpha information, 0 is always the fully opaque value.
-This flag can be used only if DDCAPS_ALPHA has been set.
-Used for overlays.

-##### - dwFXAlphaCaps.DDFXALPHACAPS_OVERLAYALPHASURFACES

-Supports alpha-only surfaces.
-The bit depth of an alpha-only surface can be 1, 2, 4, or 8.
-The alpha value becomes more opaque as the alpha value increases.
-Regardless of the depth of the alpha information, 0 is always the fully transparent value.
-Used for overlays.

-##### - dwFXAlphaCaps.DDFXALPHACAPS_OVERLAYALPHASURFACESNEG

-Indicates that the alpha channel becomes more transparent as the alpha value increases.
-The depth of the alpha-channel data can be 1, 2, 4, or 8.
-Regardless of the depth of the alpha information, 0 is always the fully opaque value.
-This flag can be used only if DDCAPS_ALPHA has been set.
-Used for overlays.

 ##### - dwPalCaps.DDPCAPS_1BIT

 Supports palettes that contain 1-bit color entries (two colors).